 Last week, NXTBoard sponsored the FOX Fall Enterprise Forum in Chicago.
 Founded in 1989, FOX (Family Office Exchange) was the first membership organization to bring together family members, family office executives, and trusted advisors.

-During the event we had the opportunity to talk with some of FOX’s members about the pains they feel in managing their day-to-day as well as in planning for the future.
+During the event, we had the opportunity to talk with some of FOX’s members about the pains they feel in managing their day-to-day as well as in planning for business level strategy in the future.
 We were also lucky enough to sit in on some thought-provoking presentations including one on global macro trends from Austin Kimson, Co-Founder and Senior Economist at Bain and Company and one on navigating uncertainty by building vision given by Robert C. Wolcott, Ph.D., clinical professor of innovation and entrepreneurship from the Kellogg School of Management.

 The takeaways from our conversations and the presentations were fascinating.
 And they are things that businesses and organizations of all sizes in all industries should be aware of.
-In this blog post I wanted to share three key observations through the lens of how our board portal platform can help you be prepared.
+In this blog post I wanted to share three key observations through the lens of how our board management software can help you be prepared.

 1. Resilience is needed to stand the test of time